 A Certificate of Attendance is awarded to students who complete a course of study.
 Students also receive final grade reports at the end of each term and a transcript of courses taken in the program.
-A Certificate of Completion will be presented if a student successfully completes the CESL level appropriate for their academic level of study (undergraduate=level 6, graudate=level 7).
+A Certificate of Completion will be presented to students who successfully complete the CESL level appropriate for their academic level of study (undergraduate=English for Academic Purposes 2; graduate=Graduate Student English).
 This certificate is available ONLY to those students who take, and pass with a score of 80%, the entire level as defined by the CESL Student Handbook.